 Results

-The format of the output DataFrame differs depending on the output layout type.
-The two options are long
+The format of the output DataFrame differs depending on the output layout type and whether to summarize statistics.

 and wide